18th Sunday in Ordinary Time (B)

 First Reading Ex.
 16:2-4,12-15

-The whole Israelite community grumbled against Moses and Aaron.
-The Israelites said to them, "Would that we had died at the LORD's hand in the land of Egypt, as we sat by our fleshpots and ate our fill of bread!
-But you had to lead us into this desert to make the whole community die of famine!"
-Then the LORD said to Moses, "I will now rain down bread from heaven for you.
-Each day the people are to go out and gather their daily portion; thus will I test them, to see whether they follow my instructions or not.
-"I have heard the grumbling of the Israelites.
-Tell them: In the evening twilight you shall eat flesh, and in the morning you shall have your fill of bread, so that you may know that I, the LORD, am your God."
-In the evening quail came up and covered the camp.
-In the morning a dew lay all about the camp, and when the dew evaporated, there on the surface of the desert were fine flakes like hoarfrost on the ground.
-On seeing it, the Israelites asked one another, "What is this?" for they did not know what it was.
-But Moses told them, "This is the bread that the LORD has given you to eat."
+The whole congregation of the Israelites complained against Moses and Aaron in the wilderness.
+3 The Israelites said to them, “If only we had died by the hand of the Lord in the land of Egypt, when we sat by the fleshpots and ate our fill of bread; for you have brought us out into this wilderness to kill this whole assembly with hunger.”
+4 Then the Lord said to Moses, “I am going to rain bread from heaven for you, and each day the people shall go out and gather enough for that day.
+In that way I will test them, whether they will follow my instruction or not.
+12 “I have heard the complaining of the Israelites; say to them, ‘At twilight you shall eat meat, and in the morning you shall have your fill of bread; then you shall know that I am the Lord your God.’”
+13 In the evening quails came up and covered the camp; and in the morning there was a layer of dew around the camp.
+14 When the layer of dew lifted, there on the surface of the wilderness was a fine flaky substance, as fine as frost on the ground.
+15 When the Israelites saw it, they said to one another, “What is it?”
+For they did not know what it was.
+Moses said to them, “It is the bread that the Lord has given you to eat.”
+31 The house of Israel called it manna.

 Responsorial Psalm Ps 78:3-4,23-24,25,54